winitzki/scall/README.md

 assert(tenFactorial.betaNormalized.asScala[BigInt] == BigInt(3628800))
 ```

-In this example, we skipped type-checking since we know that our expression is well-typed.
+In this example, we skipped type-checking since we know that the Dhall factorial expression is well-typed.
 However, Dhall only guarantees correct evaluation for well-typed expressions.
 An ill-typed expression may fail to evaluate or even cause an infinite loop: